 Served up with some creamy mashed potatoes, creamy polenta, potato dumplings, or spaetzle and steamed veggies or red cabbage this is a great dinner for any weeknight (but you do need time for it to cook) or this recipe would be perfect for a Sunday supper.
 Another great beef meal is our Perfect Beef Wellington, a real show stopper.

-This dish can be served with a dollop of sour cream and is fantastic all year round as it is a beloved dish that will be welcomed on the supper table.
+This dish can be served with a dollop of sour cream and is fantastic all year round as it is a beloved dish for special occasions that will be welcomed at the supper table.

 Ingredients